PhilMele/M4Project/README.md

 Problem: Once a transaction was made and paid.
 Somehow the user got loggedout during payment and the model didnt get updated with `paid = true`.
 Only seem to happen on local after I havent connected in a while.
-Error: when I click on Enter, the console shows a brief error message and then disapear javascript error on index page due to geolocation Correct 500 error when normal user clicks on parking manager dashboard : if user doesnt have permission, redirect to home user cannot enter parking if car registration is not populated + userprofile as a whole Add back button to all pages create filtr that only shows activated parkings to user create a button to tell the parking managert o activate parking parking can only be activiated with rates have been populated and cannot be 0. add footer fix check-out siccess message at Noneafter selecting manually what parking userchecks in fix logout problem when scanning qr code.
+Error: when I click on Enter, the console shows a brief error message and then disapear javascript error on index page due to geolocation user cannot enter parking if car registration is not populated + userprofile as a whole Add back button to all pages create filtr that only shows activated parkings to user create a button to tell the parking managert o activate parking parking can only be activiated with rates have been populated and cannot be 0.

+fix check-out siccess message at Noneafter selecting manually what parking userchecks in fix logout problem when scanning qr code.
 Might be SSL certificate realted problem.
 Check validators for sign up